Alternative lending refers to private companies that offer small business loans outside of traditional banks.

-Other Asset Based Alternatives
+Other Asset-Based Alternatives

 These types of loans vary in structure and payment schedule.
 But, they serve as a reasonable alternative for businesses.
-In particular, those with limited cash flows and/or suboptimal credit history.
+In particular, those with limited cash flows or suboptimal credit history.

 Traditional bank loans are difficult to get

-Besides, small business owners find the traditional loan process difficult.
+Besides, small business owners find the traditional bank loan process difficult.
 Banks have high credit standards and entail significant paperwork.
 The turnaround is also slow, sometimes taking 2-3 months.